com-480-data-visualization/VHXplore/Milestones/milestone1/Milestone1.md

 The goal of our project is to explore the world of programming languages through data visualization.

-We would like to gather a collection of interesting and atypical visualization to learn more about programming language.
+We would like to gather a collection of interesting and atypical visualization to learn more about programming languages.

 The kind of visualization we would like to do are the following:
 - Trends in programming languages (popularity of languages over time, study of rise and fall in popularity).